Ask a COVID-19 Question

 Entry and Exit Requirements:

-- On March 17 Maltese Aviation Authorities stated the Malta airport will suspend all inbound flights as of Friday 20th March 11:59 pm.
+- On March 17 Maltese Aviation Authorities stated the Malta airport suspended all inbound flights as of Friday 20th March 11:59 pm.
 Air Malta also announced it will be suspending its passenger flights departing after 11:59 pm on Friday 20th March, until further notice.
 The ban does not apply to ferry flights, cargo flights, humanitarian flights and repatriation flights.
 Maltese authorities may also, in special cases, exempt individual flights.

 - Malta airport suspended all inbound flights as of 11:59 p.m. on March 20.
 Air Malta suspended all commercial flights departing after 11:59 pm on March 20, until further notice, except for a limited number of “lifeline flights” as detailed below.